 Please prayerfully consider a contribution in support of retired men and women religious who have dedicated their lives not just in Catholic parishes, schools, and hospitals, but also in service to the poor, the lonely, and the oppressed.

 If you miss the opportunity to give in your parish Dec.
-7-8 or would prefer to donate ahead of the collection weekend, alternate options for giving may be found by clicking here.
+9-10 or would prefer to donate before or after the collection weekend, alternate options for giving may be found by clicking here.

 The RFR was launched in in 1988 by the Catholic bishops of the United States to address the significant lack of retirement funding for Catholic sisters, brothers, and priests in religious orders.
 Coordinated through the National Religious Retirement Office (NRRO) in Washington, D.C., the appeal asks Catholics to “Share in the Care” of more than 34,000 women and men religious over age 70 by giving to those who’ve given a lifetime.